Irys-xyz/arweave/README.md

   console.log(`${uploader.pctComplete}% complete, ${uploader.uploadedChunks}/${uploader.totalChunks}`);
 }
 ```

-> The above code has been simplified and ignores potential errors.

 You can also submit transactions using `transactions.post()` which is suitable for small transactions or token transfers: